March 8 2023

 Does the Conseil provide any support to funded organizations?

 The Conseil has developed various programs and partnerships to help arts organizations expand their resources and knowledge of philanthropy.
-To learn more, please see our webpage on philanthropy for the arts community.
+To learn more, please see our webpage on philanthropy programs for the arts community.

 Eligibility